kt946/weather-dashboard/README.md

 In addition, the city will be saved into the browser's local storage and appear in a search history located on the left side of the application.
 When the user clicks on a city in the search history, that city's data will then be displayed onto the page.

-## Screenshot of the completed Weather Dashboard
+## Screenshot of the completed Weather Dashboard:

 ![Screenshot of Weather Dashboard](./assets/images/Screenshot-Weather-Dashboard.png)